koikiss-dev/koikiss-dev/README.md

 Web Developer and Designer
 --------------------------

-Hi I am Jorge, a Honduran programmer experienced in web development. web developer, trained in all stages of development.
-Bringing experience in design, installation, testing and maintenance of web systems. web systems.
+Hi, I am Jorge, a Honduran programmer with experience in web development.
+Trained in all stages of development.
+Bringing experience in design, installation, testing and maintenance of web systems.
 Equipped with a diverse and promising skill set.
 Experience with ReactJS

 * 🌍  I'm based in Honduras
 * 🖥️  See my portfolio at [My portfolio](http://portafolio-jorgedev.vercel.app/)